-The Pfizer Biotechnology campus houses various groups involved in the product development process, including the Manufacturing Sciences and Technology Group, the Technical Services Group and the Global Biotherapeutics Technologies Group.
-Around 1,100 people are employed at the site.
+The site houses various groups involved in the product development process, including the Manufacturing Sciences and Technology Group, the Technical Services Group and the Global Biotherapeutics Technologies Group.
+More than 1,100 people are employed at the site.

 The original facility was designed to meet its current needs and future capabilities.
-It facilitates manufacturing of bulk drug substance and fill-finishing biologics, vaccines and antibiotics in one campus.
+It facilitates the manufacturing of bulk drug substances and fill-finishing biologics, vaccines and antibiotics on one campus.

-The development laboratory at the facility was expanded in April 2007 from 2,500m2 to 8,500m².
-This project required an investment of $32m and was fully supported by the Irish Development Agency (IDA).
+In April 2007, the development laboratory at the facility was expanded from 2,500m2 to 8,500m², which required an investment of $32m and was fully supported by the Irish Development Agency (IDA).

-In 2009, Suite A1 was built to support a clinical programme.
-A second syringe line was added to Suite 3 in 2010.
+In 2009, Suite A1 was built to support a clinical programme, and a second syringe line was added to Suite Three in 2010.

-Suite 3 will be expanded to manufacture pre-filled syringes for Pfizer drug Prevenar 13.
-Cell bank storage expansion is scheduled to be opened in Q1 2012.
+Suite Three was expanded to manufacture pre-filled syringes for Pfizer drug Prevenar 13.
+A cell bank storage expansion was also undertaken at the site.

 The drug development unit moves products from the research pipeline to commercial-scale manufacturing.
 It coordinates and validates technologies and procedures required to take drug substances into full production.

-The drug substance facility carries out the beginning and intermediate stages of manufacture for cell culture products.
-This includes media preparation, fermentation and purification.
+The drug substance facility carries out the beginning and intermediate stages of manufacture for cell culture products, which include media preparation, fermentation and purification.

-The drug product unit then packages the products as sterile vials.
-The stages are formulation, vial preparation, filling, capping and inspection.
+Products are then packaged as sterile vials.
+Stages of production include formulation, vial preparation, filling, capping and inspection.

-The Grange Castle facility produces etanercept, an active ingredient in rheumatoid arthritis drug Enbrel.
-It also manufactures paediatric pneumococcal conjugate vaccine Prevenar.
+The Grange Castle facility produces etanercept, an active ingredient in rheumatoid arthritis drug Enbrel®.
+It also manufactures the paediatric pneumococcal conjugate vaccine Prevenar®.

-The Grange Castle facility development work began in October 2002.
-The construction schedule was planned to carry on limited production in the final quarter of 2004 for validation, which in turn allowed the plant to open on time in September 2005.
+The Grange Castle facility’s development work began in October 2002.
+The construction schedule was planned to carry on limited production in the final quarter of 2004 for validation, which in turn allowed the plant to open on schedule in September 2006.

-Consulting engineers working on the project included Jacobs Engineering, Bovis Lend Lease, Project Management and Arup Consulting Engineers.
+Consulting engineers who worked on the Pfizer biotechnology campus included Jacobs Engineering, Bovis Lend Lease, Project Management and Arup Consulting Engineers.

 Project management was overseen by Wyeth Medica Ireland, Wyeth BioPharma and Wyeth Global Engineering.

-Project management support was provided by Arup, Atkins Faithful & Gould, Bio-Pharmaceutical Consulting, Keating & Associates.
+Project management support was provided by professional services firm Arup, project and programme management consultancy Atkins Faithful & Gould, management consulting firm Bio-Pharmaceutical Consulting, and consulting and financial planning services provider Keating & Associates.

-Equipment for the fit-out of the facility was provided by BOC Edwards, Bosch Gmbh, Bruns Pak, Alfa Laval, Millipore, Steris, Aqua Chem, Schneider Electric Ireland, Vivendi Water Systems and York.
+Equipment for the fit-out of the facility was provided by BOC Edwards, medical technology company Bosch, separation and fluid handling solutions provider Alfa Laval, membrane supplier Millipore, medical equipment company Steris, purification solutions provider Aqua Chem, energy management solutions provider Schneider Electric subsidiary Schneider Electric Ireland, and wastewater treatment systems provider Veolia Water (formerly Vivendi Water Systems).